howtonotwin/MCForgeDocumentation/docs/items/items.md

 Unlike blocks, which are automatically bound to their blockstate files, items must have their models explicitly registered.
 This holds true even for `ItemBlock`s.
 This registering can only happen on the clientside, so make sure you only call this code through your client proxy.

+#### Simple Mappings from Meta to Model

-Item model registering happens through `ModelLoader.setCustomModelResourceLocation`.
-This method registers a mapping from (item, meta) to a `ModelResourceLocation`.
+The simplest item model registering happens through `ModelLoader.setCustomModelResourceLocation`.
+This method registers a mapping from an item and a metadata to a `ModelResourceLocation`.
 A `ModelResourceLocation` is the combination of a `ResourceLocation` (like `examplemod:foo`) with a variant string (like `variant=iron`).
-For a blockstate JSON `examplemod:block`, we can construct an RL for it, and then an MRL refers to a certain variant within that JSON.
+For a blockstate JSON, we can construct an RL for it, and then an MRL refers to a certain variant within that JSON.
+As well as registering the mapping, the method also calls `ModelBakery.registerItemVariants`

-However, items don't have blockstate JSONs, therefore vanilla Minecraft forces the variant to be `"inventory"` and requires that "variants" be done through [property overrides](overrides).
-Forge goes ahead and undoes this, so you can now use variant strings on items.

-This is most useful on `ItemBlock`s, where you can simply register some meta values of an item to a variant on the block's own JSON without having to make several separate item JSONs.
-For ordinary items, this is useless and you are forced to use property overrides anyway.
+When you register an MRL for an item, first the game will try to load the variant from the blockstate JSON that corresponds to the `ResourceLocation`.
+The blockstate JSON need not actually be used by a block, blockstate JSONs are equally valid for *both* items and blocks.
+If it fails, the variant string `inventory` is specialcased by vanilla to use the item model in `models/item/`.
+#### `ItemMeshDefinition`

+It is also possible to use arbitrary code to map `ItemStack`s to `ModelResourceLocations`.
+An `ItemMeshDefinition` is a function that maps `ItemStack`s to `ModelResourceLocation`s.
+You can register an IMD for a certain item through `ModelLoader.setCustomMeshDefinition`.
+However, when you do so, `ModelBaker.registerItemVariants` is not called.
+Therefore you must manually register the MRLs that your IMD can return as well as registering the IMD itself.

+[override]: overrides